Walk & Talk Therapy

 -

-Sessions are offered outside standard office hours, typically on Tuesdays, Fridays or Saturdays.
+Sessions are offered outside standard office hours, typically on Tuesdays, Wednesdays, Thursdays, or Saturdays.
 Once all out of office bookings for a day are confirmed, a route is mapped and exact times are provided, so your session can fit efficiently along the route.
 This approach to therapy does require some flexibility and may not be suitable for all schedules.

 -